Amain/cutelyst/README.md

-# Add debian package support
+# Cutelyst - Debian package support

+Cutelyst is A Web Framework built on top of Qt, using the simple and elegant approach of Catalyst (Perl) framework.
+This fork adds Debian package support to Cutelyst.
+I Debianized Cutelyst in order to be able to build my fork of VirtLyst(https://github.com/Amain/Virtlyst), a libvirt virtualization management web UI, with added Xen support.

-See github releases for binary packages.
+See github releases for Debian/Ubuntu binary packages.

 ## Build yourself
 ```bash